DriCro6663/dh-psd-ymm-converter/README-en.md

 # Updates

+* 2021/12/29: <br>
+Fixed an issue where the parts of the [他: Other] folder were output in an overlooked state.
 * 2021/12/27: <br>
 Fixed the problem that the image of the "body" is not output in the -Damage Ver.- of [Touhou Stand-up Drawing](https://seiga.nicovideo.jp/seiga/im3189645).
 * 2021/12/27: <br>